Colts defense focused on details, not notoriety

 Not that many players would take the time to notice.

 “We don’t worry about no outside noise,” Leonard said.
-“No. We’re always laser-focused, talking about just coming in and getting one percent better day in and day out.”
+“No. We’re always laser-focused, talking about just coming in and getting 1% better day in and day out.”

 Commented